WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2024-02-12-mastering-az-204-exam-comprehensive-guide-azure-certification-preparation.md

 ### Community-Provided Resources

 In addition to the resources provided by Microsoft, the community also offers a wealth of valuable materials.
-If you’re a fan of video content, <a href="https://www.youtube.com/@NTFAQGuy" target="_blank" rel="noopener noreferrer">John Savill's Youtube Channel</a> comes highly recommended.
+If you are a fan of video content, <a href="https://www.youtube.com/@NTFAQGuy" target="_blank" rel="noopener noreferrer">John Savill's Youtube Channel</a> comes highly recommended.
 He provides a variety of videos to help you prepare for several exams, as well as in-depth explorations of various Azure-related topics.

 Google is always a reliable source of information, but Reddit can also be incredibly helpful.
 For general Azure and certification topics, check out the <a href="https://www.reddit.com/r/AZURE/" target="_blank" rel="noopener noreferrer">Azure Subreddit</a> or the <a href="https://www.reddit.com/r/AzureCertification/" target="_blank" rel="noopener noreferrer">Azure Certification Subreddit</a>.
 If you are interested in delving into a specific topic, such as CosmosDB, there's likely a dedicated Subreddit for that as well.